acm-uiuc/til/_til/vim/delete-lines-that-match-a-pattern.md

+---
-# Delete Lines That Match A Pattern
+title: Delete Lines That Match A Pattern
+category: vim
+---

 The `:g` command can be used to execute an Ex command over the entire buffer for all lines that match a given pattern.
 By choosing `d` (delete) as the Ex